REVEL Big Cottonwood Marathon & Half Info

-The REVEL Big Cottonwood Expo will be held at the South Towne Expo Center on Friday, September 9, 2016.
-The expo center is located roughly 10 minutes from the finish venue at 9575 State St, Sandy, UT 84070.
+The REVEL Big Cottonwood Expo will be held at Soccer City on Friday, September 8, 2017.
+The expo center is located roughly 10 minutes from the finish venue at 757 W 11400 S, Draper, UT 84020.
 The expo will run from 10:00 AM until 8:00 PM.
-Parking is free and is located on the west side of the building.
-The expo will be held in Hall 5, which is on the far north end of the building.
+Parking is free.

 A photo ID is required to pick up your race bag.
 We will allow individuals to pick up someone else's bag, but will require a photocopy of the person's ID and a written note authorizing them to do so.